crowdsecurity/crowdsec/docs/guide/crowdsec/overview.md

 #### `prometheus:`
 To enable or disable Prometheus metrics.

+### `prometheus_mode:`
+If `prometheus` is enabled, and is set to `aggregated`, will restrict prometheus metrics to global ones.
+All metrics containing a source as a label will be unregistered.
+Meant to keep cardinality low when relevant.

 #### `http_listen:`
 To configure the Prometheus service listening `address:port` or {{crowdsec.Name}} profiling